Central $L$-values of newforms and local polynomials: Introduction and statement of results

 Central $L$-values have a long history, tied to essential problems in number theory and arithmetic geometry, particularly thanks to the Birch and Swinnerton--Dyer Conjecture, Bloch--Kato Conjecture, and others.
 The work of Kohnen and Zagier allows one to detect whether a twisted central $L$-value vanishes, in the case of elliptic curves, whether the curve has (assuming BSD) a point of infinite order.
 The best known progress towards BSD, which allows one to determine the vanishing of central twisted first $L$-derivatives of elliptic curves, was given by studying heights of Heegner points by Gross, Kohnen, and Zagier \cite{grokoza}.

 This was reinterpreted by Bruinier and Ono \cite{BruOnoAnnals} in the context of {\it harmonic Maass forms}.
 Essentially, these are functions on the upper half-plane which transform like modular forms, but instead of being holomorphic, are merely required to be in the kernel of a weighted Laplacian operator.
-This forces them to be real-analytic, and to split into two pieces.
+This forces them to be real-analytic, and to split into two parts.
 These are the {\it holomorphic part}, which has an ordinary $q$-series expansion, and the {\it non-holomorphic part}, which has an expansion in terms of incomplete gamma functions.
 What Bruinier and Ono showed is that given a weight 2 newform attached to a rational elliptic curve $E$, there is a harmonic Maass form of weight $1/2$ whose holomorphic part coefficients determine the vanishing of twisted central $L$-derivatives of $E$, and whose non-holomorphic part coefficients determine the vanishing of its twisted central $L$-values.

 A key aspect of the theory of harmonic Maass forms is the action of various differential operators.
-Particularly important is the $\xi_k$ operator of Bruinier and Funke \cite{BruinierFunke}, given by $f \coloneqq \xi_k(F)\coloneqq2i\im(\tau)^k\overline{\frac{\partial F}{\partial \overline{\tau}}}$ (this is essentially a different normalization of the classical Maass lowering operator).
-The salient features of this operator is that it maps harmonic Maass forms of negative weight $k$ to holomorphic cusp forms\footnote{This is no longer true if the non-holomorphic part is of linear exponential growth towards the cusps as well, an example is given in \cite{thebook}*{Theorem 6.15}.} of weight $2-k$, and that it does so {\it surjectively} (as shown by Bruinier and Funke).
-Subsequently, Bruinier, Ono and Rhoades \cite{BOR} proved that the $\xi_k$ operator has a ``holomorphic companion'' in the case of negative integral weights $k$, namely the Bol operator $\big(\frac{1}{2\pi i}\frac{\partial}{\partial\tau}\big)^{1-k}$, which maps $F$ to a third weakly holomorphic modular form $g$, also of weight $2-k$.
-Both differential operators admit an inverse operator, namely the {\it holomorphic} resp.\ {\it non-holomorphic Eichler integral} $\mathcal{E}_g$ resp.\ $f^*$ (see Section \ref{sec:locallyHMF}).
-In other words, one can express the splitting of $F$ into a holomorphic and a non-holomorphic part by writing
+Particularly important is the $\xi_k$ operator of Bruinier and Funke \cite{BruinierFunke}, given by

+This is essentially a different normalization of the classical Maass lowering operator.
+The salient features of this operator is that it maps harmonic Maass forms of negative weight $k$ to holomorphic cusp forms\footnote{This is no longer true if the non-holomorphic part is of linear exponential growth towards the cusps as well, an example is the Maass--Eisenstein series from \cite{thebook}*{Theorem 6.15}.} of weight $2-k$, and that it does so {\it surjectively} (as shown by Bruinier and Funke).
+Subsequently, Bruinier, Ono and Rhoades \cite{BOR} proved that the $\xi_k$ operator has a ``holomorphic companion'' in the case of negative integral weights $k$, namely the Bol operator